avisi-cloud/acloud-toolkit/docs/acloud-toolkit_volumes_batch-migrate.md

 ```
       --dry-run                       Perform a dry run of the batch migrate
   -h, --help                          help for batch-migrate
+  -f, --migration-flags string        Additional flags to pass to the migration tool
+  -m, --migration-mode string         Migration mode to use.
+Options: rsync, rclone (default "rsync")
+      --node-selector strings         comma separated list of node labels used for nodeSelector of the migration job
   -s, --source-storage-class string   name of the source storageclass
   -n, --target-namespace string       Namespace where the migrate job will be executed (default "default")
   -t, --target-storage-class string   name of the target storageclass